Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Introduction

-Motivated by this research gap, we conceptualize latent CoT as a \textbf{causal system} \citep{pearl_causality_2022,causal_survey} evolving over latent-step variables and evaluate it with intervention-based causal analysis.
+Motivated by this research gap, we conceptualize latent CoT as a \textbf{causal system} \citep{pearl_causality_2022,causal_survey} evolving over latent-step variables and evaluate it with intervention-based causal analysis \citep{robins_identifiability_1992,imai_general_2010}.
 Specifically, we treat model-defined intermediate latent states as the unit of a reasoning ``step'' and perform step-wise $\mathrm{do}$-interventions \citep{singh_kernel_2022,kaddour_causal_2022} that modify an intermediate state while keeping downstream computation unchanged.
 We then quantify the causal sensitivity of the model's output to these interventions.
-Furthermore, we aggregate step-to-step influences to construct a directed acyclic graph (DAG)~\citep{dag} of information flow, derived from intervention-induced shifts in teacher-forced output distributions.
-This graph characterizes how information propagates through the latent reasoning process.
-Figure~\ref{fig:rq_overview} provides a high-level roadmap of the three questions we study, organized from \emph{phenomenon} to \emph{mechanism} to \emph{nature}: (RQ1) which latent steps are causally necessary for correctness and when the answer becomes decodable, (RQ2) how influence propagates across steps, and (RQ3) whether intermediate trajectories retain competing hypotheses and how commitment evolves across steps.
+Furthermore, we aggregate step-to-step influences to construct a directed acyclic graph \citep{dag} of information flow, derived from intervention-induced shifts in teacher-forced output distributions.
+This graph captures how information propagates through the latent reasoning process.
+Figure~\ref{fig:rq_overview} provides a high-level roadmap of the three questions we study: \textbf{(RQ1)} which latent steps are causally necessary for correctness and when the answer becomes decodable, \textbf{(RQ2)} how influence propagates across steps, and \textbf{(RQ3)} whether intermediate trajectories retain competing hypotheses and how commitment evolves across steps.

 We instantiate this causal evaluation framework on two representative latent-reasoning paradigms, Coconut \citep{hao_training_2024} and CODI \citep{shen_codi_2025}, across both mathematical and general reasoning tasks.
-Empirically, we find a consistent phenomenon--mechanism--nature pattern: \emph{(phenomenon)} causal leverage is highly heterogeneous across latent steps, with a small subset exerting outsized influence; \emph{(mechanism)} step-to-step effects are often non-local, indicating routed propagation rather than purely chain-like transmission; and \emph{(nature)} output-level preference can emerge earlier than representational consolidation, revealing a persistent gap between early bias and later commitment.
+Empirically, we find a phenomenon--mechanism--nature pattern: \textbf{\emph{(phenomenon)}} causal leverage is highly heterogeneous across latent steps, with a small subset exerting outsized influence; \textbf{\emph{(mechanism)}} step-to-step effects are often non-local, indicating routed propagation rather than purely chain-like transmission; and \textbf{\emph{(nature)}} output-level preference can emerge earlier than representational consolidation, revealing a persistent gap between early bias and later commitment.

 Our main contributions are threefold: \textbf{(1) the first causal, step-resolved evaluation view of latent CoT} that distinguishes when a solution becomes available from which steps remain causally necessary; \textbf{(2) an operator- and readout-conditioned influence analysis} that recovers dominant propagation routes while avoiding sparsity over-claims; and \textbf{(3) mode-conditional evidence that links latent-step budgets to practical design implications}: early “decision signals” need not imply early commitment, so improving latent reasoning likely requires shaping routing/commitment rather than simply adding more steps.